 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
 Click on Tools, click on Firmware Upgrade, and click via TFTP. - 3.
+Select which Image ID to upload firmware.

-Make sure your TFTP server is running and note the IP address of your server and firmware file name.
+- 4. Make sure your TFTP server is running and note the IP address of your server and firmware file name.
 The TFTP server should be in the same IP subnet as the switch.

-Note: It is recommended to that the firmware file (.hex) is placed in your TFTP server root directory.

-- 4. Review the settings.
-Click Apply to start the firmware upgrade. - TFTP Server IP: Enter the IP address of your TFTP server. - Image File Name: Enter the firmware filename with extension. (.hex) - Retry Count: Defined the number of time to attempt to pull the firmware file from the TFTP server. - 5.
+Note: It is recommended to that the firmware file (.hex) is placed in your TFTP server root directory. - 5.
+Review the settings.
+Click Apply to start the firmware upgrade. - TFTP Server IP: Enter the IP address of your TFTP server. - Image File Name: Enter the firmware filename with extension. (.hex) - Retry Count: Defined the number of time to attempt to pull the firmware file from the TFTP server. - 6.
 Click Apply to start the firmware upgrade.